 Optimize your posts.

-Let’s face it, the Facebook newsfeed is a very crowded space for any businesses marketing.
+Let’s face it, the Facebook newsfeed is a very crowded space for any business’s marketing.

-How you craft your posts will either make them stand out or send them straight into the bottom of users’ newsfeeds and never seen.
+How you craft your posts will either make them stand out or send them straight to the bottom of users’ newsfeeds and never seen.